 Natasha offers film and video production services for a wide variety of projects, from film, TV and commercials, to corporate work, not for profit, music and promotional videos.
 She can provide post production services such as editing (Final Cut Pro X) and colour grading.
-Recent clients have included Woolmark, Sky Channel, Blue Mountains Adventure Company, Belvoir St Theatre, Wargaming Asia and CST Tax Advisors.
+Recent clients have included Airbnb, Expedia, Sky Channel, Wargaming Asia, Blue Mountains Adventure Company, Belvoir St Theatre, Woolmark and CST Tax Advisors.

 Natasha has expertise in roping and rigging and offers camerawork in extreme environments and locations, including cliffs, canyons and mountains.
-She is also commercially approved by CASA to operate a drone for aerial filming and photography.
+She can also operate a drone for aerial filming and photography.
 Natasha can also provide additional qualified roping guides and other logistical services for productions, especially in her local area the Blue Mountains and Sydney.

 Shooting with a Canon 7D and a wide range of high quality lenses, Natasha's photographs have graced the pages of several Australian and International magazines and books.